In India, or at least in Goa, bhaji means Vegetable.

 What makes them stand out are the nutritional values while consuming the vegetable.

-The Yard long beans are stuffed with Proteins, Vitamin B1, Vitamin B2, Iron, Phosphorus and Potassium.
+The Yard long beans are filled with Proteins, Vitamin B1, Vitamin B2, Iron, Phosphorus and Potassium.

-With certainty I ll be posting a couple of Yard long bean recipe ideas in the coming months, but for now I ll be sharing my top yard long bean recipe, which has been prepared like that for some time already in my husbands family house.
+For now I’ll be sharing my top yard long bean recipe, which has been prepared like that for some time already in my husbands family home.

-It’s a quick and easy to prepare dish, with only a few ingredients.
+It’s a quick and easy dish to prepare, with only a few basic ingredients.

 Garnish the finished dish with some freshly scraped coconut and I guarantee that you ll be in the Veg food heaven!